alanv-tech/KST-ONC/README.md

 # S-project
-Basically a fork of KillSecurlyFoundation's ONC method with a full guide
+Basically a fork of KillSecurlyFoundation's ONC method with a full guide.
+COMING SOON